GeorgeBPrice/Xap-Chrome-Extension/README.md

 4. Click on a keyword’s `X` to remove it from the filter list.
 5. Use the **Apply Filters** button to refresh the filtering process.
 6. Click **Refresh Page** if needed to reload the listings.

-Enjoy filtering your job search with ease! 🚀